|Height:||309.20+ ft||(94.24+ m)||Elevation:||460 ft (140 m)||GPS Latitude:||41.77610|

 |Age:||Park:||Jedediah Smith Redwoods SP||Discovered By:||LiDAR|

-Notes: Juggernaut, also known as Grogan's Fault and Spartan, is the world's 8th largest tree, the largest single-stem coast redwood, and the 2nd largest (largest single-stem) tree in Jedediah Smith Redwoods State Park, and the largest tree in Metcalf Grove.
-Juggernaut (1,359 AF points) is the unofficial (still unnominated) American Forests (formerly American Forestry Association) national champion coast redwood.
+Notes: Juggernaut, also known as Grogan's Fault and Spartan, is the world's 9th largest tree, the 2nd largest coast redwood, the 2nd largest tree in Jedediah Smith Redwoods State Park, and the largest tree in Metcalf Grove.
+Juggernaut (1,359 AF points) is the unofficial (still unnominated) American Forests national champion coast redwood.
 Trunk volume estimate excludes two large basal sprouts, 500 ft3 (14 m3), which emerge on the north and east sides of the tree.
 Although Juggernaut and its basal sprouts may be genetically identical, experts consider them separate trees which share a common root system.

 In spring 2007, the National Park Service, the Bureau of Land Management, the California State Parks Foundation, the Nature Conservancy, and Save the Redwoods League paid Sanborn Mapping Services $183,000 to conduct an aerial LiDAR survey of Redwood National and State Parks, the Headwaters Forest Reserve, and Humboldt Redwoods State Park.
 Over a period of three months, Sanborn's 1968 Aero Commander 500S aircraft, carrying Leica Geosystems topographic LiDAR sensors, flew back and forth above the parks, at an altitude of 2,625 ft (800 m), while a laser, firing through a hole in the bottom of the fuselage, scanned the terrain below.
 The aircraft traveled more than 13,500 mi (21,726 km) during the survey while LiDAR sensors recorded the precise location, between the ground and the treetops, of 85,000 points every second to generate a three-dimensional map of the forest.
 After researchers processed the LiDAR data to estimate the height, width, and volume of several trees in each park, naturalists hiked to the tallest and largest specimens to confirm their dimensions.